-Nonmember subscriptions to the Journal of Animal Science must be for complete volumes and will be accepted upon receipt of payment as set by the Board of Directors.
+Nonmember subscriptions to the Journal of Animal Science must purchased through the current JAS publishing company.
 Subscriptions will be for the current year of January through December.

-Section 2.
-The Board of Directors shall fill, for the unexpired terms, all vacancies in elective positions.
+The ASAS Southern Section Board of Directors shall fill, for the unexpired terms, all vacancies in elective positions.
 The President of the Society shall fill all vacancies in appointive positions.

-Section 1.
 The Officers of the Society shall each perform the duties usually incumbent upon their respective offices.
-The Executive Committee will act as the governing body of the Society in routine matters in the intervals between Board meetings.
+The ASAS Southern Section Board of Directors will act as the governing body of the ASAS Southern Section in routine matters in the intervals between Board meetings.
 In questions of parliamentary procedure, the provisions of Robert's Rules of Order shall apply.
-The President-Elect, in consultation with the Board of Directors, shall appoint such committees as necessary.
-The committees will report to the Board of Directors.
+The President-Elect, in consultation with the ASAS Southern Section Board of Directors, shall appoint such committees as necessary.
+The committees will report to the ASAS Southern Section Board of Directors.

-A proposed amendment to the Bylaws may originate from the Board of Directors or by petition signed by 25 members.
-Proposed amendments shall be provided to the membership 60 days prior to the Annual Meeting for balloting.
+A proposed amendment to the Bylaws may originate from the ASAS Southern Section Board of Directors or by petition signed by 25 members.
+Proposed amendments shall be provided to the membership 60 days prior to the Southern Section Annual Business Meeting for balloting.
 Balloting may be at the annual business meeting, by mail, or electronically.
-To be counted, votes must be received by the Business Office at least 14 days before the Annual Meeting.
+To be counted, votes must be received by the Business Office at least 14 days before the Southern Section Annual Business Meeting.
 A majority of the ballots cast shall be required for the adoption of an amendment to the Bylaws.